imkanhaiya/interview-questions/README.md

 3. ### What is preprocessor
 build time tool that transform code written in extended syntax to standard syntax understood by run time.

+## Angular Material

+1. ### What is Angular Material?
+UI component library for Angular.
+- Provides ready-made, reusable components Based on Material Design

+2. ### What is Material Design/MDC (Material Design Components)?
+plateform agnostic, open-source design system(library), developed by Google in 2014 to create intuitive, and responsive user interfaces for mobile and web platforms.

+3. ### What was Angular Material using before migrating to MDC?
+Earlier, Angular Material had its own internal implementations of Material components instead of using MDC.

+4. ### Why did Angular Material move to MDC-based components?
+- Align with Google’s official Material Design implementation
+- Reduce maintenance effort
+- Improve design consistency and accessibility

 ## ASYMPOTIC Notations